saltpinna/Applied_bioinformatics_1MB519_Ancient_DNA/README.md

 ### GC_genic_intergenic_mammoth
 Writes files with the average comparative depth ratio for each GC% as well as the standard deviation and the number of sliding windows contributing to the GC%.
 One file contains the GC-analysis for genic regions and one with intergenic regions.

+### GC_genic_intergenic_neanderthal
+Writes files with the average comparative depth ratio for each GC% as well as the standard deviation and the number of sliding windows contributing to the GC%.
+One file contains the GC-analysis for genic regions and one with intergenic regions.